0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 There are alternative **'Asset-Light'** companies, that can perform well regardless economic circumstances, and benefit from indirect exposure to inflation drivers.
 These companies typically have **low fixed costs** (eg few employees) which would not increase by much in an inflationary environment.
 The asset light business creates lots of excess cash that can be re-invested.
-These companies usually  provide a product or service that is not widely available or easily reproducible - they have pricing power, with the ability (in an inflationary environment) to increase prices without their costs increasing.
+These companies usually  provide a product or service that is not widely available or easily reproducible.
+They have pricing power, in an inflationary environment they have the ability to increase prices without their costs increasing, resulting in margin expansion.
 Exactly the type of company Russell Napier was discussing above.

 The bulk of the ideas below come from the work of Horizon Kinetics and their ETF which covers the same theme.